 The Library offers a collection of books, magazines, CDs, DVDs and games, over 59,000 items, for the public.
 In addition, there are a number of electronic resources available.
 EBooks, audiobooks, magazines and songs can be accessed or downloaded from the Digital section of the FPPL website.
 There are a number of interactive online resources to support learning on the Learning section of the library website.
 If you need to do research, we offer a wide range of databases that include but are not limited to literary criticism, car repair, full text magazines, antique prices.
 Please explore the Research section of the website to discover the amazing amount of information the Florham Park Public Library is making available for you.

 The Friends of the Library have provided funds for Museums Passes and Nooks.
-Your family can visit the American Museum of Natural History, the Brooklyn Botanic Garden, the Grounds for Sculpture, the Morris Museum, and The Stickley Museum at Craftsman Farms with a pass from the Library.
+Your family can visit the American Museum of Natural History, the Brooklyn Botanic Garden, the Frick Collection, the Grounds for Sculpture, Imagine That, the Morris Museum, and The Stickley Museum at Craftsman Farms with a pass from the Library.
 Find out more about borrowing a pass and check availability on our Museum Pass web page.
 There are three Nooks loaded with over 125 titles that may be checked out.

 Beyond Our Walls